Caransebeș: History

 The first traces of habitation here might date as far as Dacian times.
 Dacian ruins have been discovered recently near Obreja, a village 7 km away.
 As the Romans invaded Dacia, they built a castrum named Tibiscum, which was dug up by archaeologists near the nearby village of Jupa, a castrum which later grew to be a full city.
 Tibiscum is considered one of the gates of Christianity in Dacia, having an important role also in the Romanization of the local people.

-During the Middle Ages, the local people continuously inhabited the area.
-The region became part of the Hungarian Kingdom, then later under the rule of the Transylvanian Principality, and under the rule of the Ottoman Empire.
+During the Middle Ages the area, which remained continuously inhabited, became part of the Hungarian Kingdom.
+In 1350 it was recorded as the seat of the Romanian district of Sebeș, which later absorbed the district of Caran, forming the district of Caransebeș.
+In the 16th century it became part of the Eastern Hungarian Kingdom and its successor the Principality of Transylvania, acting as one of the centres of the Banate of Lugos and Karánsebes.
+In the 17th century it was ceded to the Ottoman Empire, becoming part of the Temeşvar Eyalet.
+In 1718, after prolonged wars against the Ottomans, the Habsburgs took the control of the region by the Treaty of Passarowitz.
+It formed part of the Banat of Temeswar crownland until 1751, when it became part of the Banat Military Frontier.
 In 1788 a self-inflicted defeat, the Battle of Caransebeș, is supposed (the historical accuracy is in doubt) to have taken place here.
-Later, the Habsburgs took the control of the region, after prolonged wars against the Ottomans.
-As part of the Principality of Transylvania, in 1804 it became part of the Austrian Empire.
-After the Austro-Hungarian Compromise of 1867, it became again part of Hungary.
+In 1804 the formally separate Habsburg realms were united into the Austrian Empire.
+Following the Austro-Hungarian Compromise of 1867 the demilitarisation of the Military Frontier began; Caransebeș became the seat of the short-lived Szörény County of Hungary in 1873, which was then merged with Krassó County in 1881 to form Krassó-Szörény County.

 After railroads began to appear, the role of Caransebeș grew continuously.
 In the late 19th century, the Romanian people of the settlement elected to the Parliament of Hungary the Hungarian Lajos Mocsáry, who was a progressive democratic politician fighting for the cultural and administrative rights of all nationalities (including the Romanians) living in the Hungarian Kingdom of that time.